Do’s and Don'ts of Seizures

 Epilepsy is common!
 More than 3 million people in the United States have epilepsy.
 With the proper medication and treatment, people with epilepsy can have reduced symptoms, and live full and active lives.
 A multidisciplinary approach, like the one at Northwestern Medicine Comprehensive Epilepsy Center, can help you navigate your disease and maximize quality of life.

 6. If medication is not effective, minimally invasive surgery may be an option.

 For patients who cannot be controlled with medication, surgery is usually the best chance to stop the seizures in the right candidates.
 Roughly 20 percent of patients who previously were not considered candidates for surgery may now be helped through minimally invasive techniques.
-Stereo EEG can pinpoint the onset of the seizures and laser ablation may be able to remove the small brain part causing the seizures without requiring major surgery.
+Stereo EEG can pinpoint the onset of the seizures, and laser ablation may be able to destroy the small brain part causing the seizures without requiring major surgery.
 Another promising advancement in epilepsy care is the use of a responsive neurostimulator (RNS), which acts like a cardiac pacemaker, but in the brain.
-The RNS is attached to the brain tissue where seizures originate, and when it detects an abnormal electrical impulse leading up to a seizure, it provides a pulse of electricity that can prevent the patient from ultimately having a seizure
+The RNS is attached to the brain tissue where seizures originate, and when it detects an abnormal electrical impulse leading up to a seizure, it provides a pulse of electricity that can prevent the patient from ultimately having a seizure.